 This is a very helpful tool for predicting auroras.
-On average, the sun revolves on its axis once every 27-28 days as seen from earth.
+On average, the sun rotates on its axis once every 27-28 days as seen from Earth.
 Therefore, sunspots, like those seen on this solar image to the left, are like a giant revolving firehose emitting energy into space for sometimes months at a time.

 The sun has a heartbeat.
 Every eleven years or so it beats, and it beats hard.
 This is known as the solar cycle and is measured by the number of sunspots visible on the sun.
 The more sunspots, the more solar flare energy is being released into space (which means more aurora activity!).

 For 400 years, from the time of Galileo until now, we have been keeping track of the number of these sunspots and, as the trends show in these two graphs, this cycle is predictable.

 Q: Where are we now on the solar cycle?

 A: The sun is ramping up to Solar Maximum faster than anyone expected.
 The peak was originally predicted for 2025, but with all the sunspot activity and new modeling techniques, it is now predicted for 2024.
 The sun is in the midst of flipping its magnetic field right now!
 This magnetic reversal causes the sun to eject a lot of charged particles into the solar wind.
 This is good news for aurora hunters because the solar-released energy is the generating force of the aurora.
 The next few “peak phase” years should all be good.